zulip/zulip/docs/contributing/code-style.md

 1. It's guaranteed to correctly do a case-inexact lookup
 2. It fetches the user object from remote cache, which is faster
-3. It always fetches a UserProfile object which has been queried using .select\_related(), and thus will perform well when one later accesses related models like the Realm.
+3. It always fetches a UserProfile object which has been queried using `.select_related()` (see above!), and thus will perform well when one later accesses related models like the Realm.

 Similarly we have `get_client` and `get_stream` functions to fetch those commonly accessed objects via remote cache.